 Black Phillip (The Witch)

 The Witch is the most well-crafted horror film I’ve ever seen.
-Robert Eggers’ masterful feature debut creates an atmosphere of constant anxiety and dread throughout the majority of its runtime, and then uses all of that built-up discomfort to unleash a finale that is bleak, horrifying, and poetic all in equal measure.
+Robert Eggers’ masterful directorial debut creates an atmosphere of constant anxiety and dread throughout the majority of its runtime, and then uses all of that built-up discomfort to unleash a finale that is bleak, horrifying, and poetic all in equal measure.
 The most shocking part of said finale is when the family goat Black Phillip, which the two youngest children claimed was able to talk, is revealed to be none other than the devil himself.
 Even though you don’t see his (non-goat) face, “Black Phillip’s” presence is one of the most intense and memorable I’ve experienced in any film.

 David (Prometheus & Alien: Covenant)